iTipsDev/tax-doc-sdk-tax1041k1/README.md

 This GitHub project is public but the Maven repositories on which it relies are private.

-### Google Artifact Registry Access
+### Maven Artifacts - Google Artifact Registry Access

 Access to the Maven artifacts in Google Artifact Registry require the following, one-time, set up.

-Upon ordering the SDK, you indicate the email of the developer or the email of the Google service account that will be using the artifact
+Upon ordering the SDK, you indicate the email of the developer or the email of the Google service account that will be using the artifact.
+We grant the permission necessary to access the repository to that account.

+### Obtain Credentials --> JSON File --> Environment Variable

-Obtain a json file with credentials corresponding to the developer or service account email (see below)
+Obtain a json file with the credentials corresponding to the developer or service account email (see below)

 Create a GOOGLE_APPLICATION_CREDENTIALS environment variable that points to the file.
 For example: